 Genius is made, not born.

-Sure, Leonardo's works are indeed fascinating and sometimes even mind-numbing.
-But something that we should be more excited about is not his creations he left behind, but the fact that we can also be like Leonardo himself.
-We all have endless capabilities and are gifted with unlimited potential for learning and creativity.
-But the biggest obstacle that stops us from liberating our unique intelligence and creativity is that, we simply don't know how to uncover our hidden talents.
-Below are the top three habits of Leonardo himself that made him the greatest genius of all time.
+We all possess endless capabilities.
+We are gifted with unlimited potential for learning and creativity.
+The problem is that people don't know how to liberate this unique intelligence and creativity of ours.
+We don't know how to uncover our hidden talents.
+Below are top three habits of Leonardo himself that helped him become the greatest genius of all time.

 1. Write a journal